 Yellow jackets like to build their nests in different places, more often underground in holes.
 They will seek out old rodent tunneling that provides shelter from the elements and other predators.
-Otherwise, if they do not build a nest underground, they will locate other elevated locations.
+Otherwise, they will locate other elevated locations if they do not build a nest underground.
 In forested areas, they will also nest off of high-hanging tree branches.

 Their nests consist of different materials that they scavenge, such as wood, branches, and other cellulose-containing materials.
-They will chew up cellulose and then use these newly tailored materials to create a paper-like nest slowly.
+They will slowly chew up cellulose and then use these newly tailored materials to create a paper-like nest.

-A yellow jacket colony is highly protective of its nest, and it is best to exercise extreme caution when near one.
-Unfortunately, often it is hard to tell when a nest is near, which is why yellow jacket control is vital.
+A yellow jacket colony is highly protective of its nest it is best to exercise extreme caution when near one because they can both bite and sting multiple times.
+Unfortunately, it is often hard to tell when a nest is near, so yellow jacket control is vital.

 Benefits of Yellow Jackets

 As scary as yellow jackets are, they provide benefits to our homes and world.
 Every species has its role in the ecosystem, and yellow jackets offer a vital service we need to survive.